Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Introduction

 The projections for such LFV decays have also been studied in the future electron-positron colliders\,\cite{Etesami:2021hex,Calibbi:2021pyh,Altmannshofer:2023tsa,Dev:2017ftk}.
 Similar studies have also been performed in the future electron-proton colliders\,\cite{Alan:2001cf,Gonderinger:2010yn,Accardi:2012qut,Cirigliano:2021img,AbdulKhalek:2021gbh,AbdulKhalek:2022hcn,Jueid:2023fgo}.
 However, these studies primarily focused on the electron-tau LFV scenarios.
-In this work, we investigate the discovery potential of LFV in future electron-proton colliders, namely the Large Hadron Electron Collider (LHeC) and Future Circular lepton-hadron Collider (FCC-eh).
+In this work, we investigate the discovery potential of LFV in future electron-proton colliders, namely the LHeC and the FCC-eh.
 We have primarily looked at the possibility of measuring BR($Z\to e\mu$) at these upcoming colliders.
-For this, we employed a search strategy via $\mu + j$ channels, where a single $\mu$ is produced due to the LFV coupling with the $Z$ boson.
-This channel can provide us good sensitivity depending on the type of coupling, namely vector, axial-vector, tensor, or axial-tensor, with the $Z$ boson.
-Our study suggests that at least a comparable (to the LHC) result can be obtained in the LHeC, and an improved result can be expected at the FCC-eh machine.
+For this, we employed a search strategy via $\mu + j$ channel, where a single $\mu$ is produced due to the LFV coupling with the $Z$ boson.
+This channel can provide good sensitivity depending on the nature of the lepton-$Z$ coupling boson -- vector, axial-vector, tensor, or axial-tensor.
+Our study suggests that at least a comparable result to the LHC can be obtained in the LHeC, and an improved result can be expected at the FCC-eh machine.

 The outline of this article is as follows.
-In Section~\ref{sec:model}, we briefly discuss the generic Lagrangian providing LFV coupling of the $Z$ boson.
+In Section~\ref{sec:model}, we briefly discuss the generic Lagrangian providing LFV coupling to the $Z$ boson.
 We describe our analysis strategy in Section~\ref{sec:method}.
 We then discuss the methods and multivariate analysis in Section~\ref{sec:mva}.
-We present our result in Section~\ref{sec:result}.
+We present our results in Section~\ref{sec:result}.
 After that, we summarize our findings in Section~\ref{sec:summary}.